rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-019/index.md

 - Ability to throw grenades
 - Splash damage
 - More textures and materials
-- Hit boxes for bots and player
+- Hitboxes for bots and player
 - Better bots navigation
 - Laser sight improvements
 - Weapon display now shows bullet and grenades count